open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ### Prepare a suitable test environment

-By measuring agent overhead in a controlled test environment you can better control and identify the factors affecting performance.
+By measuring agent overhead in a controlled test environment you can better identify the factors affecting performance.
 When preparing a test environment, complete the following:

 1. Make sure that the configuration of the test environment resembles